 During the years ended September 30, 2019 and 2018, the Company was only engaged in mineral exploration and all exploration activities were undertaken in Canada and/or the United States.
 Activities undertaken in both countries were similar in nature.
 The non-current assets associated with United States operations are comprised of the exploration and evaluation assets located in Arizona, the Gold Range Property.
 All remaining non-current assets are associated with Canadian operations.
 Consequently, segmented information is not presented in these financial statements.
-Refer to Note 7 - "Exploration and evaluation assets at the respective period ends.
+Refer to Note 7 - "Exploration and evaluation assets" for details of the carrying amounts of these assets at the respective period ends.